Policy Research Institute The Current State of Japanese Academia from the Perspective of Research Power

 In the previous chapter, we mentioned that the National Institute of Science and Technology Policy (NISTEP) conducted a survey*8 on the characteristics of research activities that produced excellent results, and also analyzed research funding.
 According to the analysis, the median and mode of the research funds used to calculate the Top 10% corrected papers were 4.9 million yen and 1 million yen, respectively, indicating that many studies were conducted with relatively small amounts of research funds.
 In addition, 46.5% of the Top 10% corrected papers were the results of research using Grants-in-Aid for Scientific Research (KAKENHI), indicating that relatively small amounts of KAKENHI play an important role.
 However, it was pointed out that statistical data strongly indicated that the Top 1% corrected papers with particularly high citations tended to be generated from expensive research funds (20 million yen or more).
 In a similar study, the University of Tsukuba and Hirosaki University investigated the relationship between research funding and research results in the life science and medical fields*14.
 The results showed that the higher the research funding, the more research results can be generated, but that the generation of research results reached a plateau at 50 million yen or more, and that as for the efficiency of generating research results in relation to the total investment, allocating a small amount of research funding of 5 million yen or less to a large number of researchers is more efficient than allocating a large amount of research funding to a small number of researchers.
 The study also showed that the allocation of small research funds of less than 5 million yen to a large number of researchers produced more research results than the allocation of high research funds to a small number of researchers.

 In Chapter 2, we mentioned that it is desirable to focus on both quantitative and qualitative aspects of Japan's research strength in terms of the number of papers.
-If more emphasis is placed on the quantitative perspective, it would be desirable to widely distribute relatively small amounts of research funds of about 5 million yen.
+If more emphasis is placed on the quantitative perspective, it would be desirable to widely distribute relatively small amounts of research funds of around 5 million yen.
 On the other hand, if more emphasis is placed on the qualitative aspect, it was considered desirable to allocate a certain amount of research funds (20-50 million yen).
-While ensuring that the amount and growth rate of research funds are not inferior to international competition, it is desirable to strategically consider the allocation of such funds from qualitative and quantitative perspectives.
+While ensuring that the amount and growth rate of research funds are not inferior to international competition, it is desirable to strategically consider the allocation of such funds from both qualitative and quantitative perspectives.

-In quantifying and comparing the research strength of Japanese academia, we looked at the current situation by focusing on changes in the number of research papers, which is the output of R&D. We confirmed that it is important to clearly distinguish and be aware of two perspectives when looking at the number of papers: quantitative (total number of papers) and qualitative (number of Top 10 and Top 1 revised papers).
+In quantifying and comparing the research capabilities of Japanese academia, we looked at the current situation by focusing on changes in the number of papers, which is the output of R&D. We confirmed that it is important to clearly distinguish and be aware of two perspectives when looking at the number of papers: quantitative (total number of papers) and qualitative (Top 10 and Top 1 corrected papers).
 The results of the survey confirmed that it is important to clearly distinguish and be aware of the two perspectives: quantitative (total number of papers) and qualitative (Top 10 and Top 1 corrected papers).
 In addition, when looking at "human resources," which is thought to have an impact on Japan's research strength, it is important not to simply look at the number of researchers, but to distinguish between the number of FTE researchers, which takes into account the percentage of time dedicated to research work, and the number of HC researchers, which is simply the number of researchers.
 Furthermore, when looking at "money," it is important to distinguish and be aware that R&D expenditures include OECD estimates in which faculty personnel costs are corrected by the FTE coefficient (full-time equivalent (FTE) coefficient) and R&D expenditures in which faculty personnel costs are fully accounted for.

 Taking a broad view of the current state of Japanese academia, we may conclude that the tide has turned almost since the 2000s in several areas, including research power in terms of the number of papers, research hours, research personnel, international exchange, and research funding.

-Conclusion
+7. Conclusion

-• 15
+• *15 *16

 Share this page